 Mulch Can Help

 Mulch can help a good bit with your geraniums because it’ll make soil and moisture retention better.
-Most experts say that placing a three-inch mulch layer around the geraniums is best.
+Most experts say that placing a three-inch mulch layer around them is best.

-You don’t want to put the mulch directly on the geraniums, though.
-If you use mulch to its full potential, then the soil should stay moist for a bit longer and it’ll keep weeds from growing up to bother your geraniums.
+You don’t want to put the mulch directly on them, though.
+If you use mulch to its full potential, the soil should stay moist for a bit longer and it’ll keep weeds from growing up to bother your geraniums.

-There are many different types of mulch that you can use, but people commonly use pine straw and mulch that is made from shredded leaves for geraniums.
-Simply pick your favorite mulch type and it’ll work to protect your geraniums.
+There are many different types of mulch that you can use, but people commonly use pine straw and mulch that is made from shredded leaves.
+Simply pick your favorite mulch type and it’ll work to protect your plant.

 Geraniums can also benefit from being given fertilizer.
 Outdoor geraniums will do well with a complete dry fertilizer, and many recommend 5-10-5 as the ideal choice.

-You should be able to fertilize your outdoor geraniums every four to six weeks during the growing season.
+You should be able to fertilize them every four to six weeks during the growing season.
 Indoor geraniums need very little fertilizer if you even choose to give them any at all.

 After reading the information above, it should be easier to care for geraniums properly.
 This is going to give you a chance to correct any mistakes that you might be making.

 Other than that, you’ll likely have an easy time getting these plants to grow.
-Pay attention to the specific type of geranium that you have so that you can make the right choices.
+Pay attention to the specific type that you have so that you can make the right choices.

-After a bit of time, you should notice that your geranium will grow quite a bit.
-If you continue to care for your geraniums the right way, then they’ll look strong and beautiful for quite some time.
+After a bit of time, you should notice that they’ll grow quite a bit.
+If you continue to care for them the right way, they’ll look strong and beautiful for quite some time.